We have all experienced rummaging through our emails for that follow-up or approval.

 Add only relevant people

-Adding people that aren’t necessarily needed will clog up their inbox and also annoy them.
-Make sure the team members that are added to this email thread are important.
+Adding people who aren’t necessarily needed will clog up their inboxes and also annoy them.
+Make sure the team members who are added to this email thread are important.

 Keep it fairly formal